Free guides & tools

 Should a purchase turn out to be fraudulent, the money will be retrieved from the business's merchant account.
 Since there is a potentially higher risk of fraud affecting 'cardholder-not-present' transactions, banks will expect a business to supply certain information before agreeing to set up an internet merchant account.
 The information may include online cashflow projections, online trading terms and conditions, the method of delivering the product or service, the predicted value of online transactions, online turnover and details of the server that is to be used.

-There are, however, alternative methods of dealing with online payments.
+Alternative methods of dealing with online payments

 Outsourcing payment processing